Morocco Honeymoon

 (Overnight in Dades valley).

-Day 9 : Dades valley › Valley of Roses › Ouarzazate › Ksar Ait Benhaddou › High Atlas mountains › Marrakech :
+Day 9: Dades valley › Valley of Roses › Ouarzazate › Ksar Ait Benhaddou › High Atlas mountains › Marrakech

 After breakfast and spending the night in the heart of the beautiful Dades valley.
 Journey towards the captivating Valley of Roses in Kelaat Mgouna, a town celebrated as the Rose Capital of Morocco.
 Known for its lush fields of Damaskina roses, the valley blooms with vibrant colors, creating a stunning landscape that is both fragrant and picturesque.
 Each May, the town comes alive with the annual rose harvest festival, where the crowning of Miss Rose of Morocco adds a festive flair to this already magical destination.

-Drive to the city of Ouarzazate known as the Hollywood of Africa and the gateway to the Sahara Desert.
+Continue through the Road of the thousand Kasbahs, through the iconic Berber mud brick villages and earth castles to the city of Ouarzazate known as the Hollywood of Africa and the gateway to the Sahara Desert.
 It was a former caravan town on the silk and salt route in the eastern foothills of the High Atlas Mountains.
 There may be an opportunity for photo stops and to visit one of the many cinema studios, for which the city is well known.

-Visit the spectacular UNESCO listed Ksar Ait Benhaddou, one of the most eye-catching filming locations in Africa.
+Next, you will visit the spectacular UNESCO listed Ksar Ait Benhaddou, one of the most eye-catching filming locations in Africa.
 Stop for a walking visit to explore the 14th century World Heritage site, listed in 1987.
 This Ksar or village is one of the most intriguing of the red earth castles lining the ancient road of the camel caravans and it is the oldest mud village in Morocco.

 It was once a commercial hub for Trans Saharan caravan traders and has been the backdrop for many international movies, such as Gladiator, Game of Thrones, Prince of Persia, Indiana Jones, Kingdom of Heaven and many more.
 This iconic destination is a must-see for anyone planning a honeymoon Morocco tour, offering a blend of romance and history.